nasa/fprime/Os/Pthreads/docs/sdd.md

 etc.).
 The Pthread implementation provides the following advantages over the operating system provided IPC queues:

 - The Pthreads implementation is NOT an IPC queue.
 It is designed for message passing between threads in the same memory address space.
-This means that it never touches the filesystem and has no persistant state after the `Os::Queue` deconstructor has been called.
+This means that it never touches the filesystem and has no persistent state after the `Os::Queue` deconstructor has been called.
 ISF currently does not spread different threads of execution in different memory spaces on Darwin and Linux, so this is an acceptable solution.